 Work to abate and demolish the zombie retail plaza which has been a blight on South Cheektowaga for over a decade will start within the next 30 to 45 days according to Eric Recoon, Vice President of Development and Leasing at Benderson Development.

 Phase one of the project will be to demolish the 88,000 sq ft. structure that extends from the old Tops Market to the former Ames Department store.

-An additional two buildings will be built were the plaza’s parking lot currently sits to bring the entire warehouse and distribution complex footprint to 355,000 sq ft. of usable space.
+An additional two buildings will be built where the plaza’s parking lot currently sits to bring the entire warehouse and distribution complex footprint to 355,000 sq ft. of usable space.

-The incentive package to Benderson Development is worth over $2.5 million dollars in real property tax and sales tax savings.
-The project will generate approximately $480,660 of revenue to the local taxing jurisdictions over the life of a seven year PILOT agreement.
-The Town of Cheektowaga’s share is approximately $142,560.
+The incentive package to Benderson Development is worth over $2.5 million in real property tax and sales tax savings.
+The project will generate approximately $480,660 of revenue to the local taxing jurisdictions over the life of a seven-year PILOT agreement.
+The Town of Cheektowaga’s share is roughly $142,560.

 Erie County Executive Mark Poloncarz is happy to see that change is happening at the abandoned site and that the project will fit in with the light industry already developed in that corridor.

 “We needed to address that site because it has been a terrible eyesore for quite some time.
 It was not going to be turned back into retail development.
 There has been significant light industrial in the immediate area, especially across the street on French Road,” said Erie County Executive Mark Poloncarz.